Search for other topics in Food-Skills-for-Self-Sufficiency.com:

 Hybrid vs. Heirloom (Open Pollinated) Varieties:

 Most corn grown commercially and many garden grown varieties of corn today are hybrid varieties - meaning they have been cross bred to create specific traits like size, flavor, color or resistance to certain herbicides.
 If you grow a hybrid variety, it means that you can't collect seed corn from your patch and replant the following year and expect to get the same results.
-Hybrids deteriorate after the first generation.
+Hybrids deteriorate or at least change after the first generation.

 If you grow open pollinated or heirloom varieties, then you can keep seed corn and use for growing the following year.
 Vegetable Seeds are becoming more expensive every year it seems, so heirloom varieties are becoming more popular for that reason.
 The drawback however, is that you can plant only one variety in one location.
 Make sure multiple different varieties are in totally different garden patches as far away from each other as you can plant then.
 If you get cross pollinated corn, the results may not be to your liking the following year!